The most popular and affordable residency Visas is the Pensionado Visa for retirees.

 Why should you consider getting a Residency Visa?

-If you plan to live in Panama, you can only stay six months then you need to leave for at least 30 days before you can come back.
-If you’re driving, you can only stay for 90 days, then you need to leave before you can come back.
+If you plan to live in Panama, you can only stay for 180 days and then leave for at least 30 days before you can come back.
+If you’re driving, you can only stay for 90 days; then, you need to leave before you can come back.
 To avoid this problem, you will need to get a residency Visa.
 Once you have a residency visa, you can live in Panama as long as you want to.

-However, you are not required to live in Panama full time.
-You only need to come back to Panama every two years and stay for a few days.
+However, you are not required to live in Panama full-time.
+You only need to return to Panama every two years to maintain your visa.

 Once you get your permanent Pensionado Visa, regardless of your age, you will qualify for these discounts: